ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/victrola-turntable-giveaway.markdown

 has_entry_page: true
 title: "Win a Victrola Turntable!"
 competition-description: "<p>If you are someone who appreciates quality music and\
-  \ sound this is a MUST for you.
+  \ sound, this is a MUST for you.
 We are giving away an absolute classic loaded with\
   \ features: an amazing Victrola Suitcase Bluetooth 3-speed Turntable!</p>\r\n<p>Break\
   \ out your vinyl records and play your favourite music with the incredible Victrola\
   \ Suitcase Bluetooth 3-speed Turntable today!
 Click below for a chance to win!</p>"